finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope is creating the unique identifier for the given Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the transactions. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve transactions.
+Together with the scope this uniquely identifies the Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the transactions. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version              of each transaction if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the result set. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
-Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing transactions from a previous call to GetValuationPointTransactions. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'              domain to decorate onto the journal entry lines. (optional) var navTypeCode = "navTypeCode_example";  // string? | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. (optional)
+Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing transactions from a previous call to GetValuationPointTransactions. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'              domain to decorate onto the transactions. (optional) var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional) var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Custom Data Model to use (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Custom Data Model to use (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
-                // ValuationPointResourceListOfAccountedTransaction result = apiInstance.GetValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode, opts: opts);
+                // ValuationPointResourceListOfAccountedTransaction result = apiInstance.GetValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode, dataModelScope, dataModelCode, opts: opts);

                 // [EXPERIMENTAL] GetValuationPointTransactions: Get the Transactions for the given Fund.
-                ValuationPointResourceListOfAccountedTransaction result = apiInstance.GetValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode);
+                ValuationPointResourceListOfAccountedTransaction result = apiInstance.GetValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode, dataModelScope, dataModelCode);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }
             catch (ApiException e)